-Students travel back in time through a comic to discover their mission, learning about different periods of history and British culture along the way.
-Unit vocabulary is integrated into the activities.
+Students are given two clues to what Obsidian is trying to destroy.
+An image and a Solve and Save activity.
+Students travel back in time through a comic, looking for Obsidian and learning about different periods in history and British culture along the way.